 Mala Plaza Ulcinj Beach :

-The prime city beach that could accommodate around 2500 vacationers.
-The Mala Plaza is a small area of sandy shoreline stretched with shallow waters, making it a perfect swimming spot for small children.
+The prime city beach could accommodate around 2500 vacationers.
+The Mala Plaza is a small area of sandy shoreline stretched with shallow waters, Even then, making it a perfect swimming spot for small children.

-It’s one of the cheapest beaches in Montenegro you can visit with an old town atop having great picturesque buildings and sufficient restaurants serving delicious food.
+It’s one of the cheapest beaches in Montenegro.
+Although, You can visit an old town atop having great picturesque buildings and sufficient restaurants serving delicious food.

 One thing to keep in mind that it doesn’t have hotels, shops, and cafes in close proximity.
 Thus, it’s an ideal grounds for nomadic sojourns and a roving move-on after a few hours or so.

 Plavi Horizonti Beach :

 More popular than the Luchica’s crystal blue waters’ Lucice Beach near the town of Petrovac.